O. J. Simpson: Reactions from the Brown and Goldman families

+Reactions from former colleagues

-Booker Edgerson, Simpson's teammate from the Buffalo Bills, said he was planning to visit Simpson in Las Vegas in three weeks when he got the news Simpson died.
-"We really didn't get along in the beginning.
+Booker Edgerson, Simpson's teammate from the Buffalo Bills, said he was planning to visit Simpson before his death, and said: "We really didn't get along in the beginning.
 But eventually we became roommates and everything.
-So we had an outstanding relationship.
-We did a lot of things together.
-We went through a lot when he had his good years in Buffalo," Edgerson said of his friendship with Simpson.
-"We had good times together, and we understood each other.
-That's my memories."
+So we had an outstanding relationship ...
+We went through a lot when he had his good years in Buffalo ...
+We had good times, and we understood each other."
+Joe DeLamielleure, another teammate of Simpson's from the Bills, said he spoke with Simpson on the phone a month prior, and added:

-Joe DeLamielleure, Simpson's teammate from the Buffalo Bills, reflected on his death, "I'm sad because, when people die you go 'Oh, God, that's terrible.'
-But what happened to him, and maybe he brought it upon himself, but he was an icon in the nation.
-And he meant a lot (to) people doing those commercials.
+"...[He] was an icon in the nation.
+And he meant a lot to people doing those commercials.
 He did a lot for the Black race even though he didn't know it.
 He wasn't Muhammad Ali or anything, but he was doing things for athletes and not just Black athletes, but he kicked us into a really big thing.
 That's what I think of him.
-He was a groundbreaker."
-DeLamielleure said he spoke with Simpson on the phone a month before his death, and that he last saw Simpson five years ago at an autograph session near Buffalo.
-"It was nice to see him.
-And as for O.J. and what he did or didn't do, it's not my place to judge anybody.
-But I really liked him as a teammate."
+He was a groundbreaker ...
+As for O.J. and what he did or didn't do, it's not my place to judge anybody."

-The Goldman family issued a statement that read, "The news of Ron's killer passing away is a mixed bag of complicated emotions and reminds us that the journey through grief is not linear.
-For three decades we tirelessly pursued justice for Ron and Nicole, and despite a civil judgment and his confession in If I Did It, the hope for true accountability has ended.
-We will continue to advocate for the rights of all victims and survivors, ensuring our voices are heard both within and beyond the courtroom.
-And despite his death, the mission continues; there's always more to be done.
-Thank you for keeping our family, and most importantly Ron, in your hearts for the last 30 years."
-Nicole Brown Simpson's sister Denise later said of her sister's legacy, "Her life was stolen from her and while her abuser is finally gone, it doesn't take away the anguish we feel or the pain of her children who lost their mother."